cysouw/diathesis/text/c08_infinitive.md

 ## Alternations without diathesis

 ### --- Aspectual meaning  --- {.unnumbered}

-### *tun + Infinitiv* Progressive (*Progressiv*) {#sec:infinitive-tun}
+### *tun + Infinitiv* Progressive {#sec:infinitive-tun}

 The *tun + Infinitiv* construction [@schwarz2004] is considered substandard and frowned upon in written German [@next a].
 However, it is widespread in German dialects and also frequent in the spoken standard language, expressing a progressive aspect.
-The acceptability is strongly improved for many German speakers with fronting of infinitive [@next b], putting focus on the verb meaning and losing the progressive aspect [@schwarz2004: 15-18].
-There does not appear to be any restriction as to which verbs can occur in this construction.
+The acceptability is strongly improved for many German speakers with fronting of the infinitive [@next b], putting focus on the verb meaning and losing the progressive aspect [@schwarz2004: 15-18].
+This second usage is more akin to English *do*-support than to a progressive aspect.
+There do not appear to be any restrictions as to which verbs can occur in this construction.

 ::: ex
 - ^^?^ Ich tu dir das Buch schenken.
 - Schenken tu ich dir das Buch.
 :::

-### *bleiben + Infinitiv* Continuative (*Kontinuativ*) {#sec:infinitive-bleiben}
+### *bleiben + Infinitiv* Continuative {#sec:infinitive-bleiben}

 The construction *bleiben + Infinitiv* [cf. @eisenberg2006a: 351; @engel1996: 476] is typicaly used with position verbs like *sitzen* 'to sit' or *liegen* 'to lie' [@next a].
 This construction with *bleiben* indicates that the position is being maintained.
 Some verbs denoting activities also appear possible, but examples are difficult to find [@next b], see also further examples below.
 Note that the combination of *bleiben* with an infinitive of a position verb is often considered to be a single word in german orthography [@next c].
 This construction does not induce an IPP *Ersatzinfinitiv* [@next c].